Here are five key things to know about California self-defense laws:

 Self-defense serves as a legal defense to many criminal offenses, including:

-Our California criminal defense attorneys will highlight the following in this article:
+Our California criminal defense attorneys will answer the following frequently asked questions about our state’s self-defense laws.

 - 1. What is self-defense?